typetetris/web-app-demo/README.md

    1. Fix the `ChatServer` naming and introduce `ChatServerHandles` to make ownership/behaviour of clone clearer. - ❌
    1. Remove `Clone` implementation from `ChatServer` - ✅
    1. Add a test for the broadcast cleanup - ✅
-   1. Split up the chat module as it gets rather unwieldy now.
+   1. Split up the chat module as it gets rather unwieldy now. - ✅
+   1. Add an endpoints to
+      - get chat histories
+      - create chats
+      - join a chat (via websockts)

 2. Functional part of the frontend to allow interfacing the backend created in step 1. to quickly have a demostrable product.